simopt-admin/simopt/simopt/docs/strong.rst

 There are 3 helper functions in addition to the main algorithm. cauchy_point finds the Cauchy Point by using the gradient and Hessian matrix to find the steepest descent direction. check_cons checks the feasibility of the Cauchy point and update the point accordingly.
-Lastly, finite_diff is used to calculate the finite difference for gradients and BFGS of the Hessian.
+Lastly, finite_diff uses finite difference to estimate gradients and BFGS to estimate Hessian matrix.

 Hyperparameters:
-The user has the option to assign different values than the defaults to the model factors sensitivity, delta_threshold, delta_T, eta_0, eta_1, gamma_1, gamma_2, lambda through fixed_factors.
+The user has the option to assign different values than the defaults to the model factors n0, n_r, sensitivity, delta_threshold, delta_T, eta_0, eta_1, gamma_1, gamma_2, lambda, lambda_2 through changing fixed_factors.

 Scope: